 Contributory Pension Scheme

-The National Pension System will have two tiers - Tier-I and II.
+The New Pension Scheme works on defined contribution basis and will have two tiers – Tier-I and II.
 Contribution to Tier-I is mandatory for all government servants joining government service on or after 1-1-2004 (except the armed forces in the first stage), whereas Tier-II will be optional and at the discretion of government servants.

-In Tier-I, a government servant will have to make a contribution of 10% of his basic pay plus DA.
+In Tier-I, a government servant will have to make a contribution of 10% of his basic pay plus DA, which will be deducted from his salary bill every month.
 The government will make an equal matching contribution.
-However, there will be no contribution from the government in respect of individuals who are not government employees.
+There will be no matching contribution in respect of non-government employees.

-A government servant can exit at or after the age of 60 years from the Tier-I of the Scheme.
-At exit, it would be mandatory for him to invest 40 per cent of pension wealth to purchase an annuity (from an IRDA-regulated Life Insurance Company) which will provide for annuity for the lifetime of the employee and his dependent parents/spouse.
+A government servant can exit at or after the age of 60 years from the tier-I of the scheme.
+At exit, it would be mandatory for him to invest 40 per cent of pension wealth to purchase an annuity (from an IRDA-regulated Life Insurance Company) which will provide for pension for the lifetime of the employee and his dependent parents/spouse.

-He would receive a lumpsum of the remaining pension wealth which he would be free to utilise in any manner.
-In the case of government servants who leave the scheme before attaining the age of 60, the mandatory annuitisation would be 80% of the pension wealth. (http://pensionersportal.gov.in)
+He would receive a lumpsum of the remaining pension wealth which he would be free to utilize in any manner.
+In the case of government servants who leave the scheme before attaining the age of 60, the mandatory annuitization would be 80% of the pension wealth.